MTG/IAM-tutorial-ismir22/webbook/corpora_and_datasets/corpora.md

 ## Dunya Python API
-The data in Dunya can be programatically browsed, parsed and downloaded using the Dunya Python API in [pycompmusic](https://dunya.compmusic.upf.edu/docs/search.html).
-We have ported pycompmusic into compIAM, so the corpora can be accessed through compIAM as well.
+The data in Dunya can be programatically browsed, parsed and downloaded using the Dunya Python API in [`pycompmusic`](https://dunya.compmusic.upf.edu/docs/search.html).
+We have ported `pycompmusic` into `compiam`, so the corpora can be accessed through `compiam` as well.
 Through this software, you can parse statistics in the databaset, while the data in Dunya can be filtered by tradition, artist, raaga, taala.

 ```{note}
 To access the data in Dunya, you need a personal access token.
 You get the said token by registering to Dunya through the website.
 ```

-You can easily initialize a Corpora instance of compIAM as:
+You can easily initialize a Corpora instance of `compiam` as:
 ```python
 from compiam import load_corpora
 carnatic_corpora = load_corpora("carnatic", cc=True, token="your-token-goes-here")